 Make sure you know who services your federal loan – ALL OF THEM.

-Go to the National Student Loan Data System to find a list of all of your federal loans.
+Go to the federal student loan database to find a list of all of your federal loans.
 This page will show all of the companies servicing your loans and how much you owe.
-You will need all of this information to determine your monthly income based payment to each company (Don’t worry, you won’t be doing any complicated math on this one).
+You will need all of this information to determine your monthly income-driven payment to each company (Don’t worry, you won’t be doing any complicated math on this one).

 Consider Federal Student Loan Consolidation first.